ConeDragon/docs/building/tooling/analyzers/comments.md

 - Avoid "me", "I", "we", etc, since the bot is not a person.
 - Avoid "you" and "your code", because it can sometimes come across as judging the person rather than the code.
-- Avoid words like "just", "simply", "obviously", which can come across as
+- Avoid words like "just", "simply", and "obviously", which can come across as
   condescending: if the comment is necessary, it was _obviously_ not _obvious_.
 - Avoid making assumptions about what people know and don't know.
 The only exception is knowledge from already completed _core_ exercises.
 Avoid